bsquizz/ocdeployer/README.md

   --wipe, -w            Wipe the project (delete EVERYTHING in it) --list-routes, -r     List the routes currently configured in the project
                         and exit
+  --list-components, -l
+                        List base components available to select in the template dir and exit
+  --output {yaml,json}, -o {yaml,json}
+                        When using --list-* parameters, print output in yaml or json format
 ```

 ## Details